How To Detox Your Body After Chemotherapy & Radiation

 2. Drink Plenty of Water, Herbal Tea – This is the most natural way to detox your body after chemotherapy.
-Make sure your water is filtered (here’s a great, affordable water filter) to help keep you safe from herbicides, pesticides, and other assorted nasties that our water can often contain.
+Make sure your water is filtered (here are some good water filters) to help keep you safe from herbicides, pesticides, and other assorted nasties that our water can often contain.
 We used to hear that drinking 8 glasses of water per day was essential, however, newer studies have shown that as long as you are sipping away on water all day you are probably getting what you need.
 Put in a slice of lemon for some additional flavor, cleansing qualities and antioxidant protection.
 Herbal teas are also wonderful to help the cleansing process, particularly dandelion tea which is a liver tonic.

 4. Circulate Your Blood – Something as simple as bouncing on a rebounder (one of those mini trampolines) for 10 minutes a couple of times per day helps to get your heart pumping, blood circulating and toxins flushing out of your body.
 Best done BEFORE a meal or juicing, however!
 Walking, cycling, hiking, dancing, yoga – all of these are great to get the body moving and detoxing.
 Make sure you drink plenty of filtered water after exercising.

 5. Fiber – Fiber helps to grab onto toxins in your digestive tract.
 Fiber soaks up toxins rather like a sponge, speeds up elimination, helps with cleansing.
-Natural fiber is available from fruits, vegetables and whole grains, however there are also plenty of fiber products on the market which you could add to your regimen.
-Get a recommendation from your health food shop or naturopath.
+Natural fiber is available from fruits, vegetables and whole grains, however there are also plenty of fiber products on the market which you could add to your health regimen.
+One particularly good one is freshly ground organic flaxseed.